KaihuaTang/Generalized-Long-Tailed-Benchmarks.pytorch/_ImageNetGeneration/README.md

         3. Test-GBL: both classes and pretext attributes are balanced

+## Download Our Generated Annotation files
+You can directly download our generated json files from [the link](https://1drv.ms/u/s!AmRLLNf6bzcitKlpBoTerorv5yaeIw?e=0bw83U).

 ## Commands
 Run the following command to generate the ImageNet-GLT annotations: 1) imagenet_sup_intra_lt_inter_lt.json and 2) imagenet_sup_intra_lt_inter_bl.json
 ```